 - Identify the title of the journal, magazine, or newspaper in which your article appears.

-(Hint: in most citation styles it's in italics)
+Hint: in most citation styles it is in italics.

 - Search for your journal title.